When most Westerners think of “eating utensils” they think of spoons, forks, knives, and, maybe, sporks. What if there was a better option?

 - Approximately the same number of people use chopsticks as their default utensil as use forks and knives.

-Chopsticks can be found anywhere silverware is sold.
+These can still be found anywhere silverware is sold.
 We recommend reading reviews from trusted websites before making a final purchase though.
 Don’t just buy the first pair you see!

 Our recommendation, the classy Goldage Fiberglass Chopsticks, can be found on Amazon.
 Soon, you will be able to by the best pair on the market right here on ComproGear’s website!

 Chopsticks are a fantastic and healthy way to enjoy your food.
-There are many different colors and styles of chopsticks on the market, so there is sure to be one to suit your taste!
-Once you learn how to use chopsticks, you will be never have to feel awkward at East Asian restaurants and be able to impress your friends!
+There are many different colors and styles on the market, so there is sure to be one to suit your taste!
+Once you learn how to use these, you will be never have to feel awkward at East Asian restaurants and be able to impress your friends!

 Here at ComproGear, we read what people like and don’t like about other chopsticks, and we are using this information to design the best pair on the market.
 Check back regularly so you can get a pair as soon as they are available!